-The genes predicted by array analysis to be less expressed in RET-M918T versus RET-WT were confirmed by qRT-PCR to be downregulated, albeit to a variable extent.
-These genes are also involved in cancer including HSPB1 (HSP27), that plays a role in therapy resistance and apoptosis in various solid tumors (Carra et al., 2017), and CLDN3, that is downregulated in lung cancer and associated with poor prognosis (Che et al., 2015).
+The genes predicted by array analysis to be less expressed in RET-M918T vs RET-WT were confirmed by qRT-PCR to be downregulated, albeit to a variable extent.
+These genes are also involved in cancer including HSPB1 (HSP27), that plays a role in therapy resistance and apoptosis in various solid tumors (Carra et al. 2017), and CLDN3, that is downregulated in lung cancer and associated with poor prognosis (Che et al. 2015).
 Noteworthy, these genes were highly expressed in RET-C634 samples from MEN2A patients.
-Mutations at the C634 residue are associated with a relatively aggressive disease but less so than M918T-mutation positive patients (Romei et al., 2016).
-In agreement with our qRT-PCR data, MTCs with C634 or M918T alterations have different gene expression signatures (Maliszewska et al., 2013; Oczko-Wojciechowska et al., 2017).
+Mutations at the C634 residue are associated with a relatively aggressive disease but less so than M918T mutations (Romei et al. 2016).
+In agreement with our qRT-PCR data, MTCs with C634 or M918T alterations have different gene expression signatures (Maliszewska et al. 2013, Oczko-Wojciechowska et al. 2017).

-The genes described above may represent novel putative biomarkers of MTC progression and warrantfurther evaluation.
+The genes described earlier may represent novel putative biomarkers of MTC progression and warrant further evaluation.

-534 p27 in MTC
+p27 in MTC

-535 While germline activating mutations in RET virtually occur in all familial MTCs, somatic mutations occur in 536 23-70% of the sporadic forms (Romei et al. 2016).
-Genes that control the cell cycle have been reported to 537 contribute to the pathogenesis of MTC (Romei et al. 2016).
-For instance, loss of the retinoblastoma (Rb) 538 gene in preclinical models causes C-cell hyperplasia which progresses to MTC (Harrison et al., 1995).
-Rb 539 activity as tumor suppressor is regulated by CDKs and CDK inhibitors (e.g. p15, p18 and p27).
-Mice 540 lacking Cdkn2c (p18) or Cdkn1b (p27) occasionally develop C-cell hyperplasia, which becomes much 541 more frequent in the double knockout animals (Franklin et al. 2000).
-While somatic mutation of CDKN2C 542 is present in 8% of human MTCs (http://cancer.sanger.ac.uk/cosmic) and its somatic loss associates with 543 distant metastasis and decreased the overall survival of sporadic MTC (Grubbs et al., 2016), much less is 544 known of the role of p27 in human MTC.
-Two studies showed that the inheritance of polymorphisms in 545 CDKN1B associates with the susceptibility to (Barbieri et al., 2014) or the prognosis of sporadic MTC (Pasguali et al., 2011).
-In vitro studies on fibroblasts demonstrated that activated RET (C634R mutation) 546 547 represses the transcription of p27 (and p18), thereby suggesting that CDK inhibitors act downstream of 548 active RET signaling (Joshi et al., 2007).
+While germline activating mutations in RET virtually occur in all familial MTCs, somatic mutations occur in 23-70% of the sporadic forms (Romei et al. 2016).
+Genes that control the cell cycle have been reported to contribute to the pathogenesis of MTC (Romei et al. 2016).
+For instance,

+© 2018 Society for Endocrinology Published by Bioscientifica Ltd. Printed in Great Britain loss of the retinoblastoma (Rb) gene in preclinical models causes CCH, which progresses to MTC (Harrison et al. 1995).
+Rb activity as tumor suppressor is regulated by CDKs and CDK inhibitors (e.g. p15, p18 and p27).
+Mice lacking Cdkn2c (p18) or Cdkn1b (p27) occasionally develop CCH, which becomes much more frequent in the doubleknockout animals (Franklin et al. 2000).
+While somatic mutation of CDKN2C is present in 8% of human MTCs (http://cancer.sanger.ac.uk/cosmic) and its somatic loss associates with distant metastasis and decreased overall survival of sporadic MTC (Grubbs et al. 2016), much less is known of the role of p27 in human MTC.
+Two studies showed that the inheritance of polymorphisms in CDKN1B associates with the susceptibility to (Barbieri et al. 2014) or the prognosis of sporadic MTC (Pasquali et al. 2011).
+In vitro studies on fibroblasts demonstrated that activated RET (C634R mutation) represses the transcription of p27 (and p18), thereby suggesting that CDK inhibitors act downstream of active RET signaling (Joshi et al. 2007).